scottbucher/BirthdayBot/README.md

 ![Example Birthday Announcement](https://i.imgur.com/BZcEJ5j.png)

 In your Discord server Birthday Bot will track your users' birthdays and using their time zone celebrate their birthday through its customizable birthday role and message.
 Even if you have a large discord, use Birthday Bots trusted-role system to only celebrate the users you want to avoid the spam of tracking everyone.
+Similar messages can also be setup to celebrate the anniversary of members joining your discord server and the anniversary of the server itself!

 ## Setting your birthday